timskillman/Pi3C/README.md

 **3. Run**

 You will also notice the built, executable file in your project folder.
-To run the executable on the Rasspberry Pi (Invaders for example), type;
+To run the executable on the Raspberry Pi (Invaders for example), type;

 ~~~~
 ./Invaders